neuralcodinglab/brain2pix/README.md

 <b>Codes: </b>

-More information on the codes of the experiments in the README inside the "experiments" folder.
+More information on the codes of the experiments in the README inside the "experiment" folder.

 To replicate the main experiment, please see the "experiment/learnableRF" and "experiment/fixedRF" folders.